BijjalaHR/credit_default_prediction/README.md

 The output layer has *softmax* activation, while the remaining layers use *relu* as the activation function.
 Since, this is a binary classification task, *binary_crossentropy* is used as the loss function. *Adam* optimizer is used with a learning rate of 0.001.

 32 is a popular batch-size to choose.
 But here, 32 batch doesn't divide the train data perfectly.
 So, a batch-size of 36 is chosen.
-For the initial process, the train data is further split to get a 25% test data.
+For the initial process, the train data is further split to get a 25% validation data.
+Keras takes samples for validation data from the end of train data.
 Then, the network is trained for 200 epochs.
 The training process is shown below.
 ![alt text](images/e200b36.png)

 The validation loss is observed to increase after 100 epochs.
 So, it is good to stop the training process at 100 epochs.
-The second split of training data is removed and the network is freshly trained on full training data.
+Since, the data is small, it is necessary to feed the network with full train data.
+So, the second split for validation data is removed and the network is freshly trained on full training data.
 ![alt text](images/e100b36.png)

-After that, the network is validated on the test dataset.
-The metrics of this validations are shown in the form of confusion-matrix below.
+After that, the network is evaluated on the test dataset.
+The evaluation metrics are shown in the form of confusion-matrix below.

 <i></i> | 0 | 1 | Accuracy |
 --- | --- | --- | --- |